dialpad/dialtone/README.md

 ### Releasing

-Running this commands will automatically release all packages that need to be released.
+Running these commands will automatically release all packages that need to be released.

 #### Production